 When it comes to yoga, Stéphane is all about balance.
 He strives for a “just right” combination of Yin and Yang when teaching yoga—a balance that shifts depending on the energy present in the room.
 He brings a strong, unhurried presence, a solid foundational teaching style and his sense of humour to every class, making for a well-framed and accepting environment for students.

-As a teacher, Stéphane prefers to place the accent on fundamentals: proper alignment (with a clear understanding that every one of our bodies is unique), connection to the ground and relaxed breathing.
-He provides clear, direct instruction accompanied with key information and variations on the postures.
-Stéphane’s Hot Yoga classes comprise about ⅔ Yang and ⅓ Yin.
+As a teacher, Stéphane prefers to place the accent on fundamentals: a solid connection to the earth, alignment that considers the uniqueness of our bodies, and relaxed breathing.
+He provides clear, direct instruction and offers many variations for each asana.

-Stéphane is grateful to have been taught by highly skilled teachers including Laurie Howe and Ichih Wang (Power Yoga Teacher Training), John Friend (Anusara), Todd Norian (Ashaya), Joe Barnett (Yin), Ana Forrest (Forrest Yoga) and Louise Cameron (Yin and Power).
+Stéphane is grateful to have been taught by highly skilled teachers in many styles, including Hatha Yoga, Power Yoga, Anusara Yoga, Ashaya Yoga, Forrest Yoga and Yin Yoga.
 The result of learning from so many different styles is an understanding that each student needs to be approached differently, and that in yoga, one size does not fit all.

-One of Stéphane’s favourite quotes deals with the futile attempt at attaining perfection, which he feels applies to every yogi: “The search for perfection is all very well, but to look for Heaven is to live here in Hell.” – Sting
+One of Stéphane’s favourite quotes comes from Sting and deals with the futile attempt at attaining perfection, which he feels applies to every yogi: “The search for perfection is all very well, but to look for Heaven is to live here in Hell”